Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\item \textbf{Digit-to-match search.} In state \textsc{DigitToMatch}, the machine scans the certificate region to locate the least-significant unmatched digit.
-Each scan takes $O(n)$ time in the worst case, and at most $O(n)$ digits are selected over the entire computation.
-Hence, the total time spent in this phase is $O(n^2)$.
+\begin{enumerate} \item \textbf{Forward scan and digit-to-match search.} Before locating a matching certificate symbol, the machine performs a left-to-right scan until it reaches the `\#' delimiter.
+Each scan requires $\bigO(n)$ steps.
+Since this is performed for each of the at most $n$ digits in the certificate, the cumulative time is $\bigO(n^2)$.
+In the state \textsc{FindDigitToMatch}, the machine scans the certificate region to locate the most-significant unmatched digit.
+Since at most $n$ digits are processed, the total time for this phase is $\bigO(n^2)$.

-\item \textbf{Backward matching.} For each selected certificate digit, the machine scans leftward across the tape to locate a matching digit in the input-set region.
-Each such scan takes $O(n)$ time, and at most $O(n)$ matching operations are performed.
-Thus, the total time for backward matching is $O(n^2)$.
+\item \textbf{Backward matching and element verification.} For each selected certificate symbol (digit, delimiter, or x), the machine scans leftward to locate a corresponding element in the input-set region.
+Each scan takes $\bigO(n)$, and since at most $n$ such operations are performed, the total time is $\bigO(n^2)$.

-\item \textbf{Symbol restoration.} After each certificate element is fully processed, temporary markers are restored to their original symbols.
-This requires only a constant number of full tape sweeps over the entire computation, contributing $O(n)$ time overall.

-\item \textbf{Subtraction phase.} Digit-wise subtraction with borrow propagation is implemented by repeated leftward scans across the target-sum region.
-Each subtraction step requires $O(n)$ time in the worst case, and at most $O(n)$ such steps are executed.
-Therefore, the total time spent in subtraction is $O(n^2)$.
+\item \textbf{Subtraction phase.} Digit-wise subtraction with borrow propagation involves repeated scans between the matched element and the target-sum region.
+Each subtraction step requires $\bigO(n)$ time.
+With at most $n$ digits to be subtracted, the total time spent in this phase is $\bigO(n^2)$.